git-pull/website/code_explorer/django-vs-flask-2017.rst

     Free tools in the community such as `jedi`_ provide navigation of modules, functions and classes to editors like vim and atom.

-Used incorrectly, :python:ref:`tut-classes` makes code harder to read and maintain.
+Used incorrectly, :python:ref:`classes <tut-classes>` makes code harder to read and maintain.
 Needless abstraction sucks the air out of projects.

 By contrast, when used pragmatically, they're a pleasure to implement downstream and reuse.
-Notably, Django's :doc:`django:topics/class-based-views/index` which shipped in :doc:`Django 1.3 <django:releases/1.3>`.
+Notably, Django's :doc:`class-based views <django:topics/class-based-views/index>` which shipped in :doc:`Django 1.3 <django:releases/1.3>`.

 Retrofit the batteries